Welfare Reform Introduction

 Under-occupation – (The Bedroom Tax)

-These new rules mean if you are a tenant of a social landlord like Paradigm and are of working age, your Housing Benefit may be reduced if you have one or more spare room.
+These new rules mean that if you are a tenant of a social landlord like Paradigm and are of working age, your Housing Benefit may be reduced if you have one or more spare rooms.

 Council Tax Benefit reform

-Council Tax Benefit will be abolished and local councils will introduce new relief schemes.
+Council Tax Benefit has been abolished and local councils have introduced new relief schemes.
 You may have to pay more Council Tax under the new local arrangements.